alvarosf07/PyFinPO/README.md

 Advancements in portfolio optimization have expanded upon these ideas, introducing diverse objective functions and measures of risk such as maximizing Sharpe ratios or minimizing Conditional Value at Risk (CVaR).
 Constraints such as budget limits, sector exposure, or regulatory requirements are incorporated to reflect real-world considerations.

 Therefore, we can divide portfolio optimization process in 4 main steps, each with their own sub-steps.
-These steps are explained in the Figure below, and fully detailed in the following section.
+These depicted in the Figure below, and fully detailed in the following section.

 ![](./media/imgs/Portfolio_Optimization.png)